 - The territorial jurisdiction of a HC is co- terminus with the territory of a state.
 The territorial jurisdiction of a common high court is co-terminus with the territories of the concerned states and union territory.

 - At present, there are 25 high courts in the country.
 Out of them, 3 are common for 2 or more states.

 - Delhi is the only UT in India having high court of its own (since 1966).

 - The Parliament can extend the jurisdiction of a HC to any UT or exclude the jurisdiction of a HC from any UT.

 |ORGANISATION OF HIGH COURT (ART.216)|

-- Every HC (whether exclusive or common) consist of Chief Justice and such other judges as President may from time to time deem necessary to appoint.
+- Every HC (whether exclusive or common) consist of Chief Justice and such other judges as PRESIDENT OF INDIA may from time to time deem necessary to appoint.

 - Constitution does not specify strength of HC and leaves it to the discretion of the President.